biomed-AI/GraphCS/data_preprocess/README.md

 ### Preprocessing simulated datasets

 ```
-# filename is the name of the dataset, 'TRUE' represents data is normalized by TPM
+# filename is the name of the dataset, 'TRUE' represents that dataset is normalized by TPM

 Rscript data_preprocess.R filename  TRUE
 ```